mbroihier/hsm/README.md

 # hsm - Hotspot Monitor

 This repository contains code for implementing a hotspot monitor on a Raspberry PI.
 The code implements a hotspot/access point on a PI tethered to a phone.
 A display server is started so that an observer can monitor, in real time, the amount of traffic going through the hotspot and can look at which links are utilizing the most traffic.
+I've installed this on Stretch and Buster versions of Raspbian.
+When installing this, I recommend that you use the PI that you intend to use as the hotspot.
+Using this approach avoids driver installation issues that make hostapd inoperable.
+Since my initial release, I've added instructions for installing Pi-hole.
+I did this to reduce traffic when using my mobile data.
+I also did this to have access to hostnames from the Pi-hole database.
+I'm going to use this to map IP address to hostnames to help clarify what applications are using large amounts of data.

 ![Alt text](/main.png?raw=true "Main page of file server")
 ![Alt text](/detail.png?raw=true "Detailed Graph of a Log")